Congratulations to the 2019 Great Places in PA Award Winners!

 The Pennsylvania Chapter of the American Planning Association is proud to announce our 2019 Great Places in PA.
 Great Places are unique, memorable places with a sustainable vision for the future.
 They exhibit high quality character, cultrual interest, community involvement, walkability and connectivity.
 Great Places also demonstrate the rewarding results that occur through community partnerships, planning and dedication.

 For 2019, the Great Places categories were Great Public Spaces and Great Transformations.
 The designated Great Places in each category provide are high quality examples of successful planning efforts throughout the Commonwealth.
 Sharing and promoting these places helps to achieve the PA Chapter’s mission and vision.

-A Great Public Space is a vibrant place where people of all ages gather to play, socialize, enjoy a meal or concert, relax, or just enjoy the outdoors.
+A Great Public Space is a vibrant place that fosters a sense of community through people of all ages gathering to play, socialize, enjoy a meal or concert, relax, or just enjoy the outdoors.
 It is a focal point for community events, which bring people together and bolster the economy.
-The 2018 Great Public Spaces are familiar below.
+Below are the 2019 Great Public Spaces.